 On the form of proxy, you may indicate either how you want your proxyholder to vote your Common Shares, or you can let your proxyholder decide for you.
-If you have specified on the form of proxy how you want your shares to be voted on a particular issue (by marking FOR, AGAINST, or WITHHOLD), then your proxy must vote your Common Shares accordingly.
+If you have specified on the form of proxy how you want your shares to be voted on a particular issue (by marking FOR or AGAINST, or, FOR or WITHHOLD, as applicable), then your proxy must vote your Common Shares accordingly.
 If you have not specified on the form of proxy how you want your Common Shares to be voted on a particular issue, then your proxyholder will vote in favour of the matters to be acted upon as set out in Section C: Business to be Transacted at the Meeting.